Jessie Hickman

-Elizabeth Jessie Hickman (née Hunt; 6 September 1890 – 1936) was an Australian bushranger.
+Elizabeth Jessie Hickman (née Hunt; 6 September 1890 – September 1936) was an Australian bushranger.
 She had multiple aliases but is often referred to as The Lady Bushranger.
 In the 1920s she established herself as leader of a gang of cattle thieves in the area that is now Wollemi National Park.
-Forgotten for several decades after her death, she has been the subject of two recent books: The Burial (The Untold, USA) by Courtney Collins (2012), and Out of the Mists: The Hidden History of Elizabeth Jessie Hickman (2014).
+Forgotten for several decades after her death, she has been the subject of two recent books: The Burial (The Untold in the US) by Courtney Collins (2012), and Out of the Mists: The Hidden History of Elizabeth Jessie Hickman (2014).

 Early life

 Jessie Hickman was born in either Burraga or Carcoar, New South Wales.
 At the age of eight she was sent to live with a travelling circus, attaining a reputation as a skilled roughrider - she was named Australian Ladies Roughriding Champion in 1905 and 1906.

 Career

 Hickman eventually became the ringmistress of Martini's Buckjumping Show, and may have been married to its one-time owner Martin Breheny (known as James Martini).
 In 1913 she had a son with Benjamin Hickman; the two married in 1920 and separated in 1924.
 She is rumored to have been married to an abusive third man, John Fitzgerald (known as "Fitzy"), whom she is alleged to have killed in self-defense.

 Jessie Hickman was jailed twice in the 1910s for thefts.
 In the 1920s she established herself as leader of a gang of cattle thieves in the area that is now Wollemi National Park.
 She was charged with cattle rustling in 1918 and 1928, but was acquitted on both occasions.
 Her legendary exploits included "escap[ing] from custody while in a locked toilet aboard a moving train" and "steal[ing] cattle in a police holding yard".